3 Easy Rules for Writing Good Sales Copy

 - Get next-gen technology at your fingertips

-These sound cool, but in the end, they’re just marketing fluff (and not that hard to disprove).
+These sound cool, but at the end of the day, they’re overused weasel words and marketing fluff (and not that hard to disprove).
 Luckily, you can fix this by just sticking with objective facts and examples.

 Let’s consider my favorite coffee for a second – Starbucks Pumpkin Spice Latte 🎃.